Teriks/pake/docs/source/subprocess.rst

 It will raise a :py:exc:`pake.SubprocessException` on non-zero return codes by default unless you specify **ignore_errors=True**.

-If you specify to ignore errors, it will return the processes return code.
+If you specify for *call* to ignore errors, it will always return the process's return code regardless of whether it is non-zero or not.

 It can be used to test return codes like :py:meth:`pake.TaskContext.check_call`, but it is preferable to use the later method for that purpose since :py:meth:`pake.TaskContext.call`